-After discontinuation of short-term and long-term treatment with pregabalin, withdrawal symptoms have been observed in some patients.
-The following events have been mentioned: insomnia, headache, nausea, anxiety, diarrhoea, flu syndrome, nervousness, depression, pain, convulsion, hyperhidrosis and dizziness, suggestive of physical dependence.
+After discontinuation of short-term and long-term treatment with pregabalin, withdrawal symptoms have been observed.
+The following symptoms have been reported: insomnia, headache, nausea, anxiety, diarrhoea, flu syndrome, nervousness, depression, pain, convulsion, hyperhidrosis and dizziness,.
+The occurrence of withdrawal symptoms following discontinuation of pregabalin may indicate drug dependence (see section 4.8).
 The patient should be informed about this at the start of the treatment.
+If pregabalin should be discontinued, it is recommended this should be done gradually over a minimum of 1 week independent of the indication (see section 4.2).